JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

 ---

-### 1. Proposed track is appropriate, abstract to be proposed as oral presentation
+### 1. Proposed track is appropriate, abstract to be proposed as invited oral presentation

-For a normal IPAC it is possible to assign a *First Priority* (i.e., "I strongly support this abstract to be accepted as contributed oral") or a *Second Priority* (i.e., "I also support this abstract to be considered as a contributed oral") to an abstract, by way of Yes/No widgets:
+For a normal IPAC it is possible to assign a *First Priority* (i.e., "I strongly support this abstract to be accepted as invited oral presentation") or a *Second Priority* (i.e., "I also support this abstract to be considered as an invited oral presentation") to an abstract, by way of Yes/No widgets:

 ![](../InvitedOrals/img/ratings.png)